System Design Space

 No infinite recursion

-If you enter M4, you will need M5, M6, and so on.
+If you introduce M4, you immediately need M5, M6, and so on.

 Practical sufficiency

-M0-M3 cover all modeling tasks in engineering practice.
+M0-M3 already cover the modeling needs teams face in practice.

 MOF - Meta-Object Facility: link to description.